lambdaclass/concrete/ROADMAP.md

-   migrate examples (each `main_drifted` getting the same links → stale via the fingerprint hash) → make JSON legacy behind an allow flag → delete JSON support once every flagship is source-linked and stale-link regressions cover the path. **Done so far:** `ct_compare` (sound — spec-drift covered) is the shipped demonstration; the in-source link mechanism, `--emit-link`, and the `stale_proof` regression exist.
+   migrate examples (each `main_drifted` getting the same links → stale via the fingerprint hash) → make JSON legacy behind an allow flag → delete JSON support once every flagship is source-linked and stale-link regressions cover the path. **Done so far:** `ct_compare` and the full **`hmac_sha256` chain** (all 11 functions) are source-linked with an empty `[]` registry — both sound because every migrated function is spec-drift-covered (its spec is in `Concrete.Proof.specs`), so staleness still fires without a stored fingerprint.
+The in-source link mechanism, `--emit-link`, and the `stale_proof` regression exist.
+Still on JSON pending the compact `#[proof_fingerprint]` (a): `elf_header`, `loop_invariant` (point proofs, NOT spec-drift-covered — migrating them now would silently lose drift detection).
 2. Make the `concrete prove` binary self-describing for agents.
 Agents may not read repository docs, so the binary must expose the workflow itself:
-   `concrete prove --help=agent` prints the proof-authoring sequence, stable output formats, exit-code meanings, and the next command to run for each common status.
+   `concrete prove --help=agent` prints the proof-authoring sequence, stable output formats, a stable exit-code taxonomy, and the next command to run for each common status.
 This is the agent entrypoint; docs and MCP are secondary.
+The exit-code taxonomy must at least distinguish invalid invocation, obligations missing, stale evidence, proof-check failure, solver/checker failure, and internal compiler error.
 3. Add `concrete prove --capabilities --json`: machine-readable feature discovery for proof authoring.
 It should report support for `prove_json`, `show_obligation_json`, `emit_lean`, `emit_link`, `nearest_lemmas`,